kinopio-club/kinopio-help/posts/how-much-does-kinopio-cost.md

 color: '#bbd0ff'
 ---

-Currently Kinopio is totally free to use.
-Once all the basics are finished, a subscription payment system will be added.
+All features of Kinopio are free to use and collaborate with, up to a limit of 150 cards.

-> Eventually, Kinopio will cost 4$/month (USD) to create more than 150 cards.
+> Kinopio costs 4$/month (USD) for unlimited cards

 I want the pricing to feel simple, straightforward, and obvious.

 📈 Cards you add will increment the card count